DonSchenck/crw-quarkus-ocp/README.md

 * Now switch back to the browser and refresh the screen.
 You will see the output change; specifically, the Y axis will change to reflect our range of values.
 Previously the Price Generator was creating prices from zero to 100.
 Now it is creating prices from zero to 1,000.
 This is the power of Quarkus' "Live Coding" ability.

  ![new axis](images/quarkus-app-y-axis-changed.PNG)

+ ## Recap

+ In this demo/workshop, we have:
+ 1. Created a Kafka instance in OpenShift
+ 1. Created a CodeReady Workspaces (CRW) instance in OpenShift
+ 1. Created a Custom Stack in CRW.
+ 1. Created a Workspace in CRW using our Custom Stack.
+ 1. Imported a Github project into our workspace.
+ 1. Launched the Quarkus application from within CRW in a Live Coding environment.
+ 1. Altered the Quarkus application source code and viewed the instant results.